EPCCed/eidf-docs/docs/services/s3/tutorial.md

 chmod go-rwx .aws/credentials
 ```

-If you are using the EIDF S3 service from within an EIDF [Confidential Data Workspace](../confidentialdataworkspace/index.md), then add the path to web proxy certificate bundle to `.aws/config`:
+If you are using the EIDF S3 Service from within an [EIDF Confidential Data Workspace](../confidentialdataworkspace/index.md), then add the path to web proxy certificate bundle to `.aws/config`:

 ```ini
 ca_bundle = /usr/local/share/ca-certificates/extra/squid_proxyCA.crt